jaeho3690/LIDC-IDRI-Preprocessing/README.md

 I clicked on CT only and downloaded total of 1010 patients.

 ## 2. Set up pylidc library
 You would need to set up the pylidc library for preprocessing.
-There is an instruction in the [documentation](https://pylidc.github.io/install.html) make sure to create the configuration file as stated in the instruction.
+There is an instruction in the [documentation](https://pylidc.github.io/install.html).
+Make sure to create the configuration file as stated in the instruction.
 Right now I am using library version 0.2.1

 ## 3. Explanation for each python file
 ```bash
 python config_file_create.py
 ```
 This python script contains the configuration setting for the directories.
 Change the directories settings to where you want to save your output files.
-Without modification, it will automatically save the preprocessed file in the data folder
+Without modification, it will automatically save the preprocessed file in the data folder.
 Running this script will create a configuration file 'lung.conf'

 This utils.py script contains function to segment the lung.
-Segmenting the lung and nodule are two different thing.
-Segmenting the lung only leaves only the lung region, while segmenting the nodule is finding prosepctive lung nodule regions in the lung.
+Segmenting the lung and nodule are two different things.
+Segmenting the lung leaves the lung region only, while segmenting the nodule is finding prosepctive lung nodule regions in the lung.
 Don't get confused.

 ```bash
 python prepare_dataset.py
 ```
-This python script will create the image,mask files and save them to the data folder.
-The script will also create a meta_info.csv containing information about whether the nodule is cancerous.
-In the Lidc Dataset, each nodule is annotated at a maximum of 4 doctors.
+This python script will create the image, mask files and save them to the data folder.
+The script will also create a meta_info.csv file containing information about whether the nodule is cancerous.
+In the LIDC Dataset, each nodule is annotated at a maximum of 4 doctors.
 Each doctors have annotated the malignancy of each nodule in the scale of 1 to 5.
 I have chosed the median high label for each nodule as the final malignancy.
 The meta_csv data contains all the information and will be used later in the classification stage.
 This prepare_dataset.py looks for the lung.conf file.
 The configuration file should be in the same directory.
 Running this script will output .npy files for each slice with a size of 512*512

-To make a train/val/test split
+To make a train/ val/ test split run the jupyter file in notebook folder.
+This will create an additional clean_meta.csv, meta.csv containing information about the nodules, train/val/test split.

 A nodule may contain several slices of images.
-Some researches have taken each of these slices indpendent from each other.
+Some researches have taken each of these slices indpendent from one another.
-However, I believe that these image slices should not be seen as independent from one another.
+However, I believe that these image slices should not be seen as independent from adjacent slice image.
 Thus, I have tried to maintain a same set of nodule images to be included in the same split.
 Although this apporach reduces the accuracy of test results, it seems to be the honest approach.

-To make the split, run the jupyter file in notebook folder.
-This will create an additional clean_meta.csv, meta.csv containing information about the nodules, train/val/test split.

 ## 4. Data folder